majguo/azure-spring-apps-training/aca/README.md

 You will find here a full workshop that deploys and runs several microservices on Azure Container Apps, including:

 * City service: Native executable of a Reactive Quarkus microservice using Azure Database for PostgreSQL Flexible Server with OpenTelemetry instrumentation
-* Weather service: A Micronault microservice using Azure Database For MySQL Flexible server with OpenTelemetry instrumentation
+* Weather service: A Micronaut microservice using Azure Database For MySQL Flexible server with OpenTelemetry instrumentation
 * Gateway: Nginx as a reverse proxy, [calling the above services in the same ACA environment using the container app name](https://learn.microsoft.com/azure/container-apps/connect-apps?tabs=bash) with OpenTelemetry instrumentation
 * Weather app frontend: A simple web app using the above gateway to call the city and weather service and display the result